Huegoxaga/notes/algorithm/README.md

 #### Merge Sort

 - Steps for merge sort:
-  1. treat the array as n arrays, each has a length of one.
-  2. create new n/2 arrays, the length of each array is doubled.
+  1. cut the array with `n` elements in half recursively, until there are `n` array contains only one element
-  3. compare elements in each array, and place them in order.
+  2. compare elements in each array with the lowest current index, and place them in order in a larger array with doubled size
-  4. create n/4 arrays, merge the n/2 arrays into n/4 array in order.
-  5. repeat the process until merging into n/n arrays which is one big sorted array.
+  3. repeat the process until merging into one big sorted array
 - The complexity of Merge Sort is `O(nlog(n))` (worst case).
 - Since each compared value is copied to the new array, the merge sort does require new temporary arrays.